April 11-13, 2014

 Your Homework Assignment

-The pitches will be made orally, so you might want to practice saying yours out loud.
-You’ll be able to read your pitch from your computer or a piece of paper when you meet the editors, so you don’t have to worry about memorizing.
-We suggest aiming for two minutes at the most; the pitches usually end up taking one to two minutes by the end of Friday’s workshop.
+Your pitch will be made orally, so practice saying it out loud.
+You’ll be able to have notes or your computer with you when you meet the editors, so don’t worry about memorizing.
+Aim for two minutes, tops.
 There’s no need to send us your pitch in advance—just have it with you when you arrive.
-If your book is aimed at the adult market, there’s no need to bring any parts of the book that are already written.
+You won’t need copies of your manuscript or proposal at the conference.

 When You Arrive